VapeJordan/real-simple-seismic/index.md

 rss supports serverless access to data on blob storage, currently only AWS S3 is supported, but support for other cloud solutions is on the product roadmap.

+rss requires Python 3.6 or better.

+Use rss in your project today!

+pip install real-simple-seismic